 Ingredients

 You just need three super simple ingredients to put together this no-churn chocolate ice cream!
+You can find full ingredient amounts in the recipe card below.
 (Links are affiliate links and I earn a small commission from qualifying purchases.)

-• Sweetened Condensed Milk: condensed milk ensures that your ice cream doesn’t freeze too hard and is a perfect scoopable consistency.
+• Sweetened condensed milk: This key ingredient ensures that your ice cream doesn’t freeze too hard and is a perfect scoopable consistency.
 Make sure you use sweetened condensed milk, NOT evaporated milk.
 The cans look similar and they’re usually in the same section at the grocery store, but they are not the same thing.

-• Cocoa Powder: use high-quality unsweetened cocoa powder for the best results.
-The cocoa powder is responsible for all of the chocolate flavor, so it’s important to use a good one.
+• Cocoa powder: For the best results, use high-quality unsweetened cocoa powder since it’s responsible for all of the chocolate flavor.
 Cheap cocoa powders can be nearly flavorless, or worse, impart a bitter, dusty, or stale flavor.
-My personal favorite is Cacao Barry Extra Brute – it hits that sweet spot between very high quality but also pretty affordable since it is sold in bulk.
+My personal favorite is Cacao Barry Extra Brute – it hits that sweet spot between super high quality and reasonable affordability since it’s sold in bulk.
 Other good choices are Valrhona, Guittard, and Ghirardelli.

 No-Churn Chocolate Ice Cream in a silver container with 6 scoops to show texture and a silver ice cream scoop inserted.